 Uttered by Jacob

-In the centre is the blazon of Pope Leo XIII
+In the centre is the blazon of his Pope - Pope Leo XIII

 Stone similar to Jacob's pillar outside the Marie in Rennes le Chateau.